joshsj/joshsj.github.io/source/_drafts/(re)learning-cs/hashing.md

 liked stats.

 You can use _double hashing_ to eliminate clumping which determines the _offset_ using another hash function.
-A common choice is {% math 1+\frac{K}{M}\mod{(M-1)} %}.
+A common choice is {% tex 1+\frac{K}{M}\mod{(M-1)} %}.

 ### Random Hashing